tadesanya/qumed/README.md

 Start server `python qumed/manage.py runserver`

 ### Structure
-The Repo has two main branches `master` and `dev`.
+The Repo has a main branch `master`.
-`dev` is where all branches checkout of and where all PR's are merged to. `dev` is the branch that is used on staging/test servers, while `master` is the branch used on production.
+All other branches checkout from it.